ebi-uniprot/archibald/README.md

 # UniProt style guide

 This is the living style guide for the UniProt website.
-It is based on [Foundation for Sites 6](http://foundation.zurb.com/sites).

 ## Installation